zoeskan/MCB185/unit6-sequences.md

 If you're so inclined, try timing the simple and fast algorithms with the `time` program.
 Use various window sizes to see how much that affects compute time.
 Your command line might look like the following.
-Here, it is assumed your program takes 2 arguments: the window size (1000) and a soft-linked fasta file (because the original name is so long).
+Here, it is assumed your program takes 2 arguments: (1) the sequence file (here, soft-linked because the name is so long an (2) the value of 1000 for the window size.

 ```
 time python3 62skewer.py ecoli.fa.gz 1000